edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 # Overview

-Fundamentally, Verifiable Voice Protocol requires a caller to assemble a {{<<dossier}} of evidence that proves identity and authorization.
+Fundamentally, Verifiable Voice Protocol requires a caller to assemble a dossier ({{<dossier}}) of evidence that proves identity and authorization.
 This is done once, in advance, as a configuration precondition.
 Then, for each call, a STIR-compatible VVP PASSporT is built that cites this dossier.
 Verifiers examine the dossier to make decisions.
 PASSporTs are ephemeral and last only as long as an SIP INVITE is being evaluated, but the dossiers that they cite may be permanent and are cacheable.
 Revocation of dossier details is checked in realtime.

 ## Roles